 - Slowers aging process

-For now, there are no scientifically proven downfalls of using this herb.
-However, to be on the safe side, avoid it if you have some allergy.
+Note: For now, there are no scientifically proven downfalls of using this herb.
+However, to be on the safe side, avoid it if you have some allergies.

 Botanical Name: Salvia officinalis